JAORMX/deet.blog/content/posts/day-10-trying-to-change-deet-s-schedule.md

 {{< youtube LYnReAEYAkY >}}

-Yet, the walk doesn't go as planned.
+There are a lot of good moments, however, it isn't very smooth yet.
 Deet loves to hide in the bushes if there is anything that makes her nervous.
-I think these are the proudest moments when she is hidden in the bushes like a little bunny and doesn't want to go out :D
+Maybe these aren't the proudest moments as a dog-owner, when she decides to hide in the bushes like a little bunny and doesn't want to go out :D

 ![](/images/20200713_195052.jpg)

 ![](/images/20200713_195044.jpg)

 Anyhow, the evening was super fun!
-We also tried to run a little with her so she could get little bit exercise.
-After the shelter life, long car trip and all the long sleeps she has had at our apartment, we need to get her to do some exercise little by little.
+We also tried to run a little with her so she could get some exercise.
+After the shelter life, a long car trip, and all the long sleep she has had at our apartment, we need to get her to do some exercise little by little.

 ![](/images/20200713_211726.jpg)

 ![](/images/20200713_211007.jpg)

 Even if we love to play and explore the park with Deet, we always give her time for her own.
-Usually, she goes little bit further to lay down for a little while and just observes what is going on in the park.
-All of us needs some me-time every now and then.
+Usually, she goes a little bit further to lay down for a while and just observes what is going on in the park.
+All of us need some me-time every now and then.

 ![](/images/20200713_204059.jpg)